- Go Hiking

 - About Us

 Your privacy is important to the Trail Conference.
-This statement discloses the information practices for this website, including what type of information is gathered and tracked, how the information is used, and with whom the information is shared.
+This statement discloses the information practices for members and donors, our volunteers, our website, and customers of our publication products, including what type of information is gathered and tracked, how the information is used, and with whom the information is shared.

-To be very clear: The Trail Conference does not sell or trade the names or contact information of its members.
-Your contact information will only be used for communication between the Trail Conference and you.
+To be very clear: The Trail Conference does not sell or trade the names or contact information of its members, donors, volunteers or customers.
+Your contact information will be used for communication between the Trail Conference and you to implement the Trail Conference’s programs, and to provide information and services to you.

 In general all the information gathered on our website is anonymous and we will not obtain personally-identifying information about you when you visit our website, unless you choose to provide us with such information when you purchase items from our store, fill out workshop or volunteer forms and/or become a registered user of the site.
 A few forms are available to anonymous users, e.g. Feedback, and will reveal your email address to us so we can reply if you supply it.